 In fact, one of the reasons why great ideas fail before seeing the light of day is because only one person is trying to traverse the rocky trail.
 Chances are, the dangers, risks and problems ahead are going to intimidate even the most passionate adventurer before he goes very far.

-A partnership has several benefits.
+A partnership has several benefits, especially when you have a very clearly defined operating agreement in place.
 When things get tough and you run into problems, your partner will encourage you to stick around.
 And when you don’t see results and start slacking off, your partner will hold you accountable so you stick around a little longer and try different approaches to make things work.

 Effort, Dedication, and Devotion